solana-validators/solana-validator-guidebook/docs/solana-introduction/should-i-run-a-validator-or-rpc.md

 sidebar_position: 3
 ---

-# Should I Run a Validator or an RPC Node?
+# Consensus Validator or RPC Node?

 Operators who run a validator have much different incentives than operators who run an RPC node.
 You will have to decide where your interests and background fits best.